tobiadalsecco/node-zmq/README.md

 # node-zmq

-A Docker image with node (with pm2) and ZeroMq
+A Docker image with node and ZeroMq